-One note, the water is very salted, so your kayak and yourself will get a fine white, crusty salt on you.
+One note, the water is very salty, so you and your kayak will get a fine white, crusty salt on you.
 It’s not a big deal, but it was weird at first.
-After getting the kayak inflated, we were out on the water paddling around.
+After getting the kayak inflated, we were out on the water, paddling around.

-Depending on the wind you should be able to get calm waters which makes kayaking easy.
+Depending on the wind, you should be able to get calm waters, which makes the kayaking easy.